 Use “its” when you are describing a belonging.
 Such as its tail.
 An apostrophe is not needed because there is no missing letter.

 Example: The dog wagged its tail (the tail belongs to the dog)

-3) Don’t / Won’t – It is recommended to new writers not to “bastardise” such things as do not and would not etc in general narrative.
-This of course, comes down to a writer’s personal preference.
+3) Don’t / Won’t – It is recommended to new writers not to “bastardise” such things as do not and would not etc in the general narrative.
+This, of course, comes down to a writer’s personal preference.

-You can however use ‘don’t, won’t, can’t’ etc in dialogue.
-Characters may use these words but it is still considered a no-no in the main writing.
+You can, however, use ‘don’t, won’t, can’t’ etc in dialogue.
+Characters may use these words but it is still considered a no-no in the main writing by many experts.